“She creates great beauty in her stories and her warmth and humour are evident”

 She writes poetry and short stories, performing at slams and literary events.

 Rosie lives in a characterful cottage in Ayrshire, (a lush verdant region of Southwest Scotland) in a wooded wildlife garden.
-She has a holistic boarding cattery and is a complementary therapist, specialising in distant healing and healing for animals.
+She has a holistic boarding cattery and is a complementary therapist, specialising in healing for animals and facilitating group self-awareness work.
 She is a qualified Forest School Leader for learning in the outdoors.
 Bees, ducks, hens, cats and dogs (and the occasional pigeon) live happily together under her loving care.

 She is an accredited storyteller within the Scottish Storytelling Network, has PVG disclosure, and is insured with Equity for public liability.
 She is listed as a storyteller and writer for event funding by the Live Literature Trust (Scottish Book Trust).